nipy/nipype/doc/users/freesurfer_tutorial.rst

-.. _tutorial2:
+.. _tutorial_freesurfer:

 ==============================
 Using FreeSurfer for smoothing
 ==============================

-This tutorial illustrates how to perform surface-based smoothing of cortical data using freesurfer and then perform firstlevel model and contrast estimation using SPM.
+This tutorial illustrates how to perform surface-based smoothing of cortical data using FreeSurfer_ and then perform firstlevel model and contrast estimation using SPM_.
 A surface-based second level glm illustrates the use of spherical registration and freesurfer's glm functions.

 Step 0
 ======
-In order to run this tutorial you need to have spm and freesurfer tools installed and accessible from matlab/command line.
+In order to run this tutorial you need to have SPM_ and FreeSurfer_ tools installed and accessible from matlab/command line.
 Check by calling mri_info from the command line.

 Step 1
 ======
-Link the fsaverage directory for your freesurfer distribution.
+Link the *fsaverage* directory for your freesurfer distribution.
 To do this type:

 ::